Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

 Nina is the Pharmacy Director at the Marlton Campus.
 She began her career at Virtua Mount Holly in 1998 serving as the anticoagulation therapy specialist.
 Nina has over twenty five years of hospital pharmacy experience.
 She also has worked in the Palliative Care Industry consulting on pain management.
 Nina resides in Hainesport, N.J., and has two boys, Rob and Jake.
 She has a passion for yoga, skiing and cooking.

-Alyssa joined Virtua in 2022 as the Emergency Medicine Clinical Pharmacist at Virtua Our Lady of Lourdes Hospital.
+Alyssa joined Virtua in 2022 as the Emergency Medicine Clinical Pharmacy Specialist at Virtua Our Lady of Lourdes Hospital.
 She attended the University of Pittsburgh for both undergraduate and pharmacy school and graduated in 2019.
 She completed her PGY-1 residency at Einstein Medical Center in Philadelphia, and then moved to San Antonio, Texas, for her PGY-2 in Emergency Medicine at University Hospital.
 Alyssa’s clinical interests within emergency medicine, among many, include stroke management and anticoagulant reversal.
 In her free time, she loves cooking, hiking, traveling, and walking her goldendoodle.

 Jeanmarie S. Perch, Pharm.D., BCPS

 Jeanmarie Perch is the Director of Clinical Pharmacy for Virtua Health.
 Jeanmarie graduated from the Philadelphia College of Pharmacy and completed both a PGY1 Pharmacy Practice Residency and PGY2 Critical Care Specialty Residency at The Johns Hopkins Hospital in Baltimore, Md.
 Upon completion of post-graduate training, Jeanmarie began her career in Philadelphia where she started critical care pharmacy services and then went on to become clinical pharmacy coordinator.
 Jeanmarie joined Virtua Health in 2017 as the system Medication Safety Pharmacist.
 In this role, Jeanmarie coordinated clinical and operational medication safety initiatives across all hospitals in Virtua Health.
 In 2021, Jeanmarie became the Director of Clinical Pharmacy for the system.
-Jeanmarie oversees the clinical pharmacists and clinical pharmacy programs, as well as coordinates formulary management and system Pharmacy & Therapeutics Committee.
+Jeanmarie oversees the clinical pharmacy specialists and clinical pharmacy programs, as well as coordinates formulary management and system Pharmacy & Therapeutics Committee.

 Susan Schobert, B.S.
 Pharm., R.Ph.